cap-js/docs/java/cds-data.md

 }
 ```

-Notice, that the propagated annotation `@cds.java.name` creates attribute and method conflicts in `Person`.
+Note, that the propagated annotation `@cds.java.name` creates attribute and method conflicts in `Person`.

 :::